collective/plone.importexport/README.rst

 UI
 --------

+Import/Export is currently an Actions menu item which applies to the current folder.
+In later releases this will be replace by a global control panel with uses the query widget to specify content to export and what to match on content updates as well as where to place any new content on import.

 The screen would propose two tabs: Basic and Advanced.

 The **Basic tab** would allow to export all the folder and tree contents (and the result is immediately downloaded), or to import contents by uploading files (about the data format see below).